Feds Bust CEO Allegedly Selling Custom BlackBerry Phones To Sinaloa Drug Cartel - Slashdot

 An anonymous reader shares a Motherboard report: For years, a slew of shadowy companies have sold so-called encrypted phones, custom BlackBerry or Android devices that sometimes have the camera and microphone removed and only send secure messages through private networks.
 Several of those firms allegedly cater primarily for criminal organizations.Now, the FBI has arrested the owner of one of the most established companies, Phantom Secure, as part of a complex law enforcement operation, according to court records and sources familiar with the matter.
 "FBI are flexing their muscle," one source familiar with the secure phone industry, and who gave Motherboard specific and accurate details about the operation before it was public knowledge, said.
 Motherboard granted the sources in this story anonymity to talk about sensitive developments in the secure phone trade.
 The source said the Phantom operation was carried out in partnership with Canadian and Australian authorities.

 Why is this illegal?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Phantom then installs Pretty Good Privacy (PGP) software to send encrypted messages, and routes these messages through overseas servers, the complaint alleges.